 ZEISS TEMPAR offers a series of solutions that provide a comprehensive surveillance system in the measuring room environment.
 The latter has to be controlled meticulously as coordinate measuring machines can only reach maximum precision when temperature, temperature gradients and humidity stay within certain limits.

-ZEISS TEMPAR can tackle the complexity of the matter and guarantees reliable quality for customers.
+ZEISS TEMPAR enables users to manage this complex task and guarantees reliable quality.
 However, the complexity became a hindrance to the sales team: Sales were suffering from the software’s overwhelming and cluttered interface.
 It did not match the information architecture, nor UX requirements.
 The duration of the required software training and the necessary support were too high.

-The issues added up when the software was enhanced with new functions and features.
+The identified potentials became even clearer when the software was enhanced with new functions and features.
 These required an update of the license models and upgraded the measuring room surveillance system to a large-scale surveillance and evaluation system for all measuring rooms.

 Delving into the world of quality assurance and metrology